Packing a good book (digital or otherwise) is a must for traveling.

 I was bought this by my brother… and I’m ashamed to say I haven’t read it yet!
 I literally feel like I can’t turn around lately and not hear about this book…

-… party because there’s now a movie made about it but – as you know – ALWAYS read the book before watching the movie so I can’t vouch for that one either.
+… partly because there’s now a movie made about it but – as you know – ALWAYS read the book before watching the movie so I can’t vouch for that one either.

 The gist: legendary British explorer Percy Fawcett takes his family into the jungle in the search of “mythical” Lost City of Z. I can’t wait to read this one.